 Now the main reason why shepherd’s purse is so helpful for profuse bleeding is because it’s an astringent herb.

-Do keep in mind that shepherd’s purse is frequently used in combination with other herbs.
+Do keep in mind that when it comes to using shepherd’s purse for gynecological reasons, it is frequently combined with other herbs.

 In addition, depending on your specific health history, it can take weeks or months for the herb to really kick in.